-Rules cannot be written that will apply to every si established by the school may be appealed due to appeal a policy must do so using this form and at will be reviewed by appropriate personnel and a c appeal are final.
-Indicate which policy is being ap made within 15 days of the negative determinatio information.
-Financial Aid PackageSAP Determination o mitigating circumstances.
-Anyone wishing to tach any applicable documentation.
-The appeal determination will be made.
-All decisions on pealed below.
-Appeals regarding a SAP must be on.
-Please see SAP policy for more detailed

-Other:

-Attention Campus Director: I wish to appeal the decision and/or policy of the mitigating circumstances and pertinent information below. school regarding the above indicated matter.
-The on relating to the decision or policy are stated

-Supporting Documentation Attached:YES NO

-Student Signature Parent or Guardian (If applicable)

-OFFICE USE ONLY

-APPEAL APPEAL DENIED

-EXPLANATION OF DECISION:

-REQUIREMENTS OF STUDENT TO ACHIEVE SAT THE PROBATIONARY PERIOD: ISFACTORY ACADEMIC PROGRESS AT THE END OF

-L

-School Director
+using this form and attach any app personnel and a determination will licable documentation.
+The app be made.
+All decisions on appe a SAP must be made within 15 Anyone wishing to appeal a policy must do so beal will be reviewed by appropriate all are final.
+Indicate which policy is being days of the negative determination.
+Please Financial Aid Package SAP Determination Extra Instructional Charges Other: Attention Campus Director: I wish to appeal the decision and/or policy of th information relating to the decision or policy ar matter.
+The mitigating circumstances and pertinent Supporting Documentation Attached:YE SNO Student Signature Parent or Guardi an (If applicable) OFFICE USE ONLYAPPEALAPPE AL DENIED EXPLANATION OF DECISION: REQUIREMENTS OF STUDENT TO ACHIEVE SA ATISFACTORY ACADEMIC PROGRESS AT THE END OF THE PROBATIONARY PERIOD: School Director Date